gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-05/index.md

 - Added a new module (`lambda-http-api-gateway`) for configuring an AWS HTTP (V2) API Gateway hooked up to different Lambda functions.
 Unlike `api-gateway-proxy`, this allows you to configure various HTTP requests to invoke different lambda functions (e.g., `GET` request on `/hello` can invoke the `foo` lambda function, while `POST` request on `/hello` can invoke the `bar` lambda function.
 Refer to [the module documentation](https://github.com/gruntwork-io/terraform-aws-lambda/tree/master/modules/lambda-http-api-gateway) for more information.
 - Added a new module (`run-lambda-entrypoint`) that can be used as an entrypoint for container image based Lambda function to expose AWS Secrets Manager secrets as environment variables to the Lambda function.
-This is useful if you don't want to leak the Secrets Manager entries into the Lambda function metadata which most traditional integrations will do as they rely on standard Lambda settings like Environment Variables.
+This is useful if you don&apos;t want to leak the Secrets Manager entries into the Lambda function metadata which most traditional integrations will do as they rely on standard Lambda settings like Environment Variables.
 Refer to [the module documentation](https://github.com/gruntwork-io/terraform-aws-lambda/tree/master/modules/run-lambda-entrypoint) for more information.